Imogen-Wren-Studios/flanger-build-docs/README.md

 ## Calibration - DO NOT SKIP THIS STEP!

-_Once assembled you will need to set the trim pot for the correct operation._
+_Once assembled you will need to set the trim pot for the correct operation._ <br>
 Adjust the 100k TrimPot on the main board until the flanging effect is at its maximum, if you are hearing distortion on the wet signal it is likely that this TrimPot needs adjustment.